1974 Guin tornado: Meteorological synopsis

-Earlier on April 3, three bands of convection would develop, the third developing at about 16:00 UTC and extended from near St. Louis into west-central Illinois.
-Based upon real-time satellite imagery and model data, differential positive vorticity advection coincided with the left exit region of an upper-level jet streak which reached wind speeds of up to 130 kn (66.9 m/s), thereby enhancing thunderstorm growth.
+Earlier on April 3rd, three bands of convection would develop, the third developing at about 16:00 UTC, extending from near St. Louis into west-central Illinois.
+Based upon real-time satellite imagery and model data, differential positive vorticity advection coincided with the left exit region of an upper-level jet streak, which reached wind speeds of up to 130 kn (66.9 m/s), thereby enhancing thunderstorm growth.
 Storms grew rapidly in height and extent, producing baseball-sized hail by 17:20 UTC in Illinois and, shortly thereafter, in St. Louis, Missouri, which reported a very severe thunderstorm early in the afternoon that, while not producing a tornado, was the costliest storm to hit the city up to that time.
 By 19:50 UTC, supercells producing F3 tornadoes hit the Decatur and Normal areas in Illinois.
 As thunderstorms moved into the warmer, moister air mass over eastern Illinois and Indiana, they produced longer-lived tornadoes—one of which began near Otterbein and ended near Valentine in Indiana, a distance of 121 mi.

 Meanwhile, by 00:00 UTC the southern half of the first convective band became indistinguishable from new convection that had formed farther south over Alabama and Tennessee in connection with convective band two.
 In this area, increasing west-southwesterly wind shear at all levels of the troposphere, juxtaposed over near-parallel outflow boundaries, allowed successive supercells, all producing strong, long-tracked tornadoes, to develop unconstrained by their outflow in a broad region from eastern Mississippi to southern Tennessee.
-These storms, forming after 23:00 UTC, produced some of the most powerful tornadoes of the outbreak, including a large and long-tracked F4 that struck the western and central portions of Alabama, tracking for just over 110 mi, two F5s that both slammed into Tanner, causing extensive fatalities, and at around the same time the Guin tornado would first touch down.
+These storms, forming after 23:00 UTC, produced some of the most powerful tornadoes of the outbreak, including a large and long-tracked F4 that struck the western and central portions of Alabama, tracking for just over 110 mi, two F5s that both slammed into Tanner, causing extensive fatalities.
+One supercell in Mississippi from this group of storms would produce the Guin F5 at about 8:25 p.m.